ErpNetDocs/tech/advanced/user-business-rules/business-rules/valid-icon-format.md

 Priority|Normal
 Modify|Normal
 Action|Validate that:<br> UserBusinessRule.Icon.File.Extension == ".JPG"<br>UserBusinessRule.Icon.File.Extension ==".PNG"<br>UserBusinessRule.Icon.File.Extension ==".SVG"<br>UserBusinessRule.Icon.File.Extession == ".ICO"<br>
 Description|There are certain recommendations for the right format of the icon image. <br> Valid file formats are .JPG, .PNG, .SVG, .ICO.
-All other formats are not allowed.
+All other formats are **not** allowed.
-Message|"The icon must be .JPG,.PNG, .SVG or .ICO. <br> Please, use only images of those types."
+Message|_The icon must be .JPG,.PNG, .SVG or .ICO. <br> Please, use only images of those types._
 Introduced In Version|2018.2
 Revocable|NO